murchandamus/bips/bip-update-process.md

 community, there is no need to refer to it by a number.

-BIP drafts are also not ready for number assignment if they duplicate efforts, disregard formatting rules, are too unfocused or too broad, fail to provide proper motivation, fail to address backwards compatibility, or while the proposed feature’s specification is unclear or incomplete.
+BIP drafts are also not ready for number assignment if they duplicate efforts, disregard formatting rules, are too unfocused or too broad, fail to provide proper motivation, fail to address backwards compatibility, or fail to specify the feature clearly and completely.
 Reviewers and BIP editors should provide guidance on how the draft may be improved to progress towards readiness.
 Pull requests that are proposing off-topic or unserious ideas, or have stopped to make progress may be closed.